franke-hub/SDL/src/cpp/lib/pub/README.md

 We fix this problem by adding a special Dispatcher Task which has no other function than posting the work items it receives.
-Now, if it's *possible* for the posting of a work element to cause the deletion of a Task we can (and must) transfer it to that other task for posting.
-No deadlock.
+Now, if it's *possible* for the posting of a work element to cause the deletion of a Task we transfer it to that other task for posting, avoiding deadlock.
 Note that once work that can cause deletion of the running Task is given to another task it can run immediately, even before the original task returns to the Dispatcher.